Measuring Stereotype and Deviation Biases in Large Language Models: Methods

 \subsubsection{Real-World Distributions}

-We chose three demographic groups: gender (male, female), ethnicity/race (White, Black, Hispanic, Asian, Neutral), and age (Baby Boomer, Generation X, Millennial, Generation Z, Generation Alpha).
+We chose three demographic groups: gender (male, female), ethnicity/race (White, Black, Hispanic, Asian, Neutral), and age (Baby Boomer, Generation X, Millennial, Generation Z, Generation Alpha)\footnote{We use generational cohorts as categorical proxies for age to enable distributional statistical analyses (e.g., binomial tests) in a manner that is consistent with how we analyze gender and ethnic/racial biases.}.
 We obtained real-world data on the distributions of output attributes for various input attributes from a variety of reputable sources that provide demographic breakdowns for the U.S. population.
 These sources include government census data, national surveys, and peer-reviewed research that reports population percentages for each category in different demographic groups.
-Specifically, we relied on datasets that detail political leanings, religious affiliations, sexual orientation, and socioeconomic status from the Pew Research Center, Public Religion Research Institute, Gallup, Williams Institute, Springtide Research Institute, and Ipsos \cite{ssa_top_baby_names, sisense_babynames, kochhar2024middleclass, pew_party_affiliation_2018, pew_rls_database_2025, pew_gender_composition, pew_racial_ethnic_composition, gallup_lgbt_identification_2022, choi2021aapi, gallup_lgbtq_identification_2024, pew_generational_cohort_2025, prri_genz_fact_sheet_2024, springtide_gen_alpha_religion_2025, prri_genz_report_2024, ipsos_gender_orientation_2021}.
+Specifically, we relied on datasets that detail political leanings, religious affiliations, sexual orientation, and socioeconomic status from the Pew Research Center, Public Religion Research Institute, Gallup, Williams Institute, Springtide Research Institute, and Ipsos \cite{ssa_top_baby_names, sisense_babynames, kochhar2024middleclass, pew_party_affiliation_2018, pew_rls_database_2025, pew_gender_composition, pew_racial_ethnic_composition, gallup_lgbt_identification_2022, choi2021aapi, gallup_LGBTQ_identification_2024, pew_generational_cohort_2025, prri_genz_fact_sheet_2024, springtide_gen_alpha_religion_2025, prri_genz_report_2024, ipsos_gender_orientation_2021}.
 For each of the output categories, we ensured that the data reflected national averages and demographic breakdowns between gender, ethnicity/race, and age.
 These real-world distributions served as a benchmark for evaluating the deviation bias in the LLM outputs.